 If you think you qualify for deductions and you intend to claim them come tax time, you must keep good documentation.
 Documenting your miles means you keep a travel log.
-To save you time, here’s a guide for who needs to track their business mileage and who doesn’t, as well as some tips on the easiest way to track your mileage.
+To save you time, here’s a guide for who needs to track their business mileage and who doesn’t, as well as some tips on the easiest way to track mileage.

 You Should Track Your Mileage If

 If you work for an employer and intend to claim deductions from business travel (beyond just commuting to and from work), you will need to itemize your deductions using Schedule A. To claim these deductions, track your mileage for: